kismetwireless/kismet/docs/dev/tracked_component.md

 ### First, add the location elements

-Just like any other `TrackerElement` / `tracker_component` derived item, we need the ID and the element to track it.
+Unlike many other `TrackerElement` / `tracker_component` derived item, we need the ID and the element to track it.
 In this case, we'll use the actual C++ class, remembering to include `devicetracker_component.h`.
 Remember to use shared_ptr to define these complex variables:

 ```C++
 private: